michiard/CLOUDS-LAB/labs/pig-lab/tstat-analysis/README.md

 You can also use another troubleshooting instrument to understand the logical, physical and execution plans produced by Pig:
 * **EXPLAIN** relation: note that you can generate output files in the "dot" format for better rendering How-to inspect your results and check your job in the cluster
-* You can use hdfs dfs from the command line
 * Inspect your job status on the cluster: you can identify your job by name and check its status using the Web UI of the JobTracker so far.

-**Questions:**

-1. What does a GROUP BY command do?
-At which phase of MapReduce is GROUP BY performed in this exercise and in general?
-2. What does a FOREACH command do?
-At which phase of MapReduce is FOREACH performed in this exercise and in general?
-3. How many reducers were launched?
-Why?
-Can you modify this number?
-4. How many mappers were launched?
-Why?
-Can you modify this number?

 ### Exercise 1/B
 **Problem statement:** count the number of TCP connection per each IP.